SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 *She's learned quick, I'm proud of her.*

-Pinkie waited for Rainbow to finish, "I'm proud of you, let's go give Fluttershy those pancakes."
+Pinkie waited for Rainbow to finish.
+"I'm proud of you, let's go give Fluttershy those pancakes."

 "Thanks," Rainbow said, turning off her burner before placing the pan in the sink.

 "You should give them to her," Pinkie said.

-"Okay," Rainbow said, picking up the plate of four pancakes in her mouth.
+"Okay," Rainbow said, picking up the plate of five pancakes in her mouth.

 Pinkie trotted upstairs and opened the door for Rainbow, who was right behind her.

-Rainbow walked in the room and looked around, spotting Fluttershy she walked to her, setting the pancakes at her hooves, "we made these for you."
+Rainbow walked in the room and looked around, spotting Fluttershy she walked to her, setting the pancakes at her hooves.
+"We made these for you."

 "Thank you," Fluttershy said in a surprised tone.